-WARP3D is under continuing development as a research and production quality code for the solution of large-scale, 3-D solid models subjected to static and dynamic loads.
+WARP3D is under continuing development as a research and production quality code for the solution of large-scale, 3-D solid models subjected to static, dynamic and temperature loads.
 The capabilities of the code focus on fatigue & fracture analyses primarily in metals.
 WARP3D runs on laptops-to-supercomputers and can analyze models with millions of nodes and elements.
 See Capabilities page for detailed list of features.

 Short Intro to WARP3D (1 October 2025): Intro